November 8, 2016

 - Reported a decreasing population in general as well decreasing numbers for the schools.
 He suggested creating a brochure to advertise the Town of Cheshire, MA better.
 It could be given to real estate agents which could also promote the Cheshire Lake, Trails, tax rate, and general small town living.
 He thought an individual promoting Cheshire might also benefit the Town.

 - Requested the Parking Ban announcement be placed in The Berkshire Eagle for: November 1, 2016 until April 30, 2017 from 11pm to 6am.

 Police Chief, Timothy Garner: Submitted the Weekly Report.

 Mail and Correspondence:

-With all business finalized Paul motioned to close the meeting at 7:30pm; 2nd by Carol with a unanimous vote taken.
+With all business finalized Paul motioned to close the meeting at 8:10pm; 2nd by Robert with a unanimous vote taken.

 Carole A. Hilderbrand, Board of Selectmen’s Secretary